davidgohel/officer/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] you did checked you had the latest version of the package on CRAN (and on github if issue exists with CRAN version).

 - [ ] you searched in the *open* and *closed* issues on the github repository.

-### If you are asking an enhancement or a new function

-Explain the value, describe the situation.

-Avoid beeing anonymous, it's not pleasant for me not knowing who talked to me.

-Any suggestions to make the documentation better is really appriciated.

-### If you are asking a question

-This is not the best place where to put questions.
-If you are looking for help on how to use the package correctly, please visit Stackoverflow and tag your question with `[r]` and `[package_name]`.
-I usually read them and answer when possible.